The best sales to shop today: Calpak, Headspace, Lululemon Studio and more | CNN Underscored

 $350 $228 at Amazon

-Our editors found the Sony’s WH-1000XM4s to be an outstanding pair of over-ear ANC headphones.
+Our editors found the Sony’s WH-1000XM4 to be an outstanding pair of over-ear ANC headphones.
 They feature a comfortable design and a class-leading 30-hour battery life.
-Additionally, sound is still clear and rich with upscaling improvements — but noise canceling is arguably the feature you’ll love most.
+Additionally, sound is still clear and rich with upscaling improvements — but noise cancellation is arguably the feature you’ll love most.
 Right now, grab these headphones for $228, a price that matches the lowest we’ve seen.

 More deals to shop